MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_02_deploy_microsoft_sentinel_content_hub_solution.md

 ### Task 2 - Set up the data connector for Azure Activity

 Configure the data connector for Azure Activity to apply all new and existing resources in the subscription.
+Learn more about [Microsoft Sentinel data connectors](https://learn.microsoft.com/azure/sentinel/connect-data-sources).

   1. In `Microsoft Sentinel`, go to the `Content management` menu section and select **Content Hub**.
   1. In the `Content hub`, filter `Status` for Installed solutions.